BertramDHooge/Exquisite-corpse-Bertram/README.md

 While he was living this hermitlike way he discovered that slowly but surely his funds were running out.

-He sold every possession he has, the car the house everything and decided to buy a plane ticket to Tibet.
-He wanted to be a monk, on his way to airport he invested all his money in bitcoin from 65K.
+He sold every possession he had, the car, the house everything and decided to buy a plane ticket to Tibet.
+He wanted to be a monk, on his way to the airport he invested all his money in $65K bitcoin.

-One his way to Tibet the bitcoin skyrocketed.
+On his way to Tibet bitcoin skyrocketed.
-When he arrived in Tibet and could connect with the local wifi he realized he'd become a millionaire.
+When he arrived in Tibet and connected to the local wifi he realized he'd become a millionaire.
-Torn between two possible lives he had to choose: The lavish life of a playboy millionaire philantropist, or the sober life of  a spiritual monk
+Torn between two possible lives he had to choose: the lavish life of a playboy millionaire philantropist, or the sober life of  a spiritual monk

-But why choosing he tought..
+"But why should I choose" he thought.
-Just as some people can be programmers and influencers He decided his path was to become a millionaire playboy philantropist spiritual monk
+Just as some people can be programmers and influencers.
+He decided his path was to become a millionaire playboy philantropist spiritual monk